paperclippete/Milestone3/readme.md

 > Filter Checkboxes

 Again, for good UX design in keeping with a minimal search interface on the index page I used checkboxes to filter the database results before they displayed.
 This was by far one of the most difficult functions of my design and took a long time to code, debug and eventually implement.
-I have written a very complex function using Python to ensure that everything works as intended for the user.
+I have written a function using Python to ensure that everything works as intended for the user.

 > Filter Accordion on Search Results